More Minds-on Activities for Teaching Biology

 The topics covered include biological molecules, cellular respiration and photosynthesis, cell structure and function, cell division, genetics, molecular biology, ecology and evolution and human health, biological concepts, and scientific method.

-These activities are designed for use in high school biology courses, but some of them could be adapted for use in a middle school classroom and others could be adapted for use in a college non-majors biology course.
+These activities are designed for use in high school biology courses, but some of them could easily be adapted for use in a middle school classroom and others could easily be adapted for use in a college non-majors biology course.
 We encourage you to modify these activities to best meet the needs of your students, and we invite your feedback and comments.

 Authors: Dr. Ingrid Waldron is Professor Emerita in the Biology Department at the University of Pennsylvania.
 Co-authors include Dr. Jennifer Doherty, a post-doctoral researcher of science education at Michigan State University, and Dr. Lori Spindler, a lecturer at the University of Pennsylvania.
-They have developed these activities in collaboration with colleagues at Penn and K-12 teachers in the Philadelphia area.
+They have developed these activities in collaboration with colleagues at Penn and 6-12 teachers in the Philadelphia area.

 Subscribe to our listserv to receive notices when we post new activities or significant revisions.